betazetadev/graphql-flutter-client/README.md

 # Flutter GraphQL App with Hasura Tutorial

-This project is a step-by-step tutorial on how to build a Flutter application that consumes a GraphQL API using Hasura.
+This project was created for a tutorial on how to build a Flutter application that consumes a GraphQL API using Hasura.
 The application demonstrates how to fetch, insert, update, and delete data from the API in a clean and efficient way.

 ## Table of Contents